mindthemath/home/content/workshops/docker-security.md

 - Best practices for securing Docker containers, networks, and images

 The workshop will be structured to include a mix of lecture-style presentation and hands-on exercises to help participants gain practical experience with Docker security concepts.

+See the [workshop structure](/workshops/info) page for more information about general workshop format.